BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 2. Create a detailed federation information page incorporating the `welcome_message` and `federation_expiry_timestamp`, ensuring users are aware of important information and any time limitations.
 3. Implement notifications or warnings based on the `federation_expiry_timestamp` to keep users informed about the federation's lifespan.

-By effectively incorporating these Fedimint metadata fields, you can create a more transparent and informative experience for users, helping them understand the federation's structure, rules, and trusted entities.
+By effectively incorporating these Fedimint metadata fields you can create a more transparent and informative experience for users, helping them understand the federation's structure, rules, and trusted entities.

 ---